microsoft/azure-pipelines-vscode/README.md

 ### GitLens

-GitLens may show too much information with code lens.
+GitLens may show too much information.
 If you want to reduce to just document level information, add the following to your user or workspace settings:

 ```json
 "gitlens.codeLens.scopesByLanguage": [